lowlypalace/opensec/readme.md

-# Automatic Inference of 'hidden' Security Fixes in Source Code Repositories
+# Opensec Mining and Classification Tool.
+Automatic Inference of 'hidden' Security Fixes in Source Code Repositories

 The main objective of the software is to automate the search and identification of  commits that introduce fixes to security bugs in open source repositories, that often do not go through public disclosure.